Cerebras/modelzoo/modelzoo/transformers/tf/gptj/README.md

 For details about fine-tuning please refer to the [fine-tuning documentation](fine_tuning/abstractive_summarization/).

+#### GPT-Neox:
+GPT-Neox [[8]](https://github.com/EleutherAI/gpt-neox) follows the same architecture as GPT-J with minor changes including:
+* Untied layernorm: in the transformer block, 2 independent Layer Norms instead of a tied layer norm is used.
+Based on Eleuther's ablation study, this change doesn't make a difference in performance.
+* Tokenizers: EleutherAI retrained the tokenizers on the [Pile](https://arxiv.org/abs/2101.00027) dataset which has more diverse text sources compared to gpt2.
+They also made the tokenizer more performant on dealing with whitespaces by adding token embeddings on repeated space tokens and applied consistent non-space-delimited token at the start of string.
+Changes on its tokenizer make GPT-Neox more capable at handling dataset with programming code.
+Details can be found in section 3.2 of the [paper](https://arxiv.org/pdf/2204.06745.pdf).

 ## Sequence of the steps to perform
 Following block diagram illutrates the sequence of steps you would perform to run pre-training.